PAIA-Playful-AI-Arena/MLGame3D/README.md

 - `--timeout`, `-t`: Set the timeout for waiting for environment connection (default: 60 seconds)
 - `--episodes`, `-e`: Set the number of episodes to run (default: 5)
 - `--fps`, `-f`: Set the rendering frame rate (default: 30)
-- `--num-agents`, `-na`: Set the number of MLPlay instances to use (up to 4, default: 1)
+- `--ai`, `-i`: Control mode for an instance (auto-numbered).
+Can be specified multiple times.
+Each occurrence is equivalent to `--ai1`, `--ai2`, etc. in order.
-- `--mlplay1`, `-m1`: Path to a Python file containing an MLPlay class for instance 1
+- `--ai1`, `-i1`: Control mode for instance 1.
+Can be a path to a Python file containing an MLPlay class, 'hidden', or 'manual' (default).
-- `--mlplay2`, `-m2`: Path to a Python file containing an MLPlay class for instance 2
+- `--ai2`, `-i2`: Control mode for instance 2.
+Can be a path to a Python file containing an MLPlay class, 'hidden', or 'manual' (default).
-- `--mlplay3`, `-m3`: Path to a Python file containing an MLPlay class for instance 3
+- `--ai3`, `-i3`: Control mode for instance 3.
+Can be a path to a Python file containing an MLPlay class, 'hidden', or 'manual' (default).
-- `--mlplay4`, `-m4`: Path to a Python file containing an MLPlay class for instance 4
+- `--ai4`, `-i4`: Control mode for instance 4.
+Can be a path to a Python file containing an MLPlay class, 'hidden', or 'manual' (default).
+- `--game-param`, `-gp`: Game parameter in the format KEY VALUE.
+Can be specified multiple times for different parameters.

 Examples: